withastro/docs/src/pages/en/guides/styling.md

 </div>
 ```

-If a component imports CSS, that CSS will be imported at the same time, even if the component is never used:
+Importing a component applies any CSS it imports, even if the component is never used:
 ```astro title="PurpleComponent.astro"
 ---
 import "./make-it-purple.css"